First semester classes

 Specific examples of the application of ethical principles in practice are discussed in the workshop-type classes.
 Doctoral students choose a minimum of two two-hour workshops from the Interdisciplinary Doctoral School offer according to their own interests and needs.

-Classes in 2023/2024
+Classes in 2025/2026

-• Lecture – LINK
+Lecture – LINK to information about the class

 Copyright